X

 Use of Google Analytics

-(1) This website uses Google Analytics, a web analysis service provided by Google Inc. ("Google").
-Google Analytics uses so-called "cookies", text files placed on your computer, to help the website analyze how users use the site.
-The information generated by the cookie about your use of the website is usually transferred to a Google server in the USA and stored there.
-However, if IP anonymization is activated on this website, Google will shorten your IP address beforehand within member states of the European Union or in other states party to the Agreement on the European Economic Area.
-Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
-On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide the website operator with other services relating to website activity and internet usage.
+(1) This website uses Google Analytics, a web analytics service provided by Google Inc. ("Google").
+Google Analytics uses so-called cookies, text files that are stored on your computer and enable analysis of your use of the website.
+The information generated by the cookie about your use of this website is usually transferred to a Google server in the USA and stored there.
+However, if IP anonymisation is activated on this website, your IP address will be truncated by Google within member states of the European Union or in other states party to the Agreement on the European Economic Area.
+Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and truncated there.
+On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide other services relating to website activity and internet usage to the website operator.

-(2) The IP address transmitted by your browser as part of Google Analytics will not be merged with other data held by Google.
+(2) The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.

-(3) You can prevent cookies from being saved by selecting the appropriate settings in your browser software; however, please note that if you do this, you may not be able to use all the features of this website to their full extent.
-Furthermore, you can prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by downloading and installing the browser plug-in available under the following link:tools.google.com/dlpage/gaoptout.
+(3) You can prevent cookies from being stored by adjusting your browser software settings accordingly; however, we would like to point out that in this case you may not be able to use all functions of this website to their full extent.
+You can also prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by downloading and installing the browser plug-in available at the following link: tools.google.com/dlpage/gaoptout.

-(4) This website uses Google Analytics with the extension "_anonymizeIp()."
-This means that IP addresses are truncated and processed, thus preventing any personal reference.
-If the data collected about you is personally identifiable, this will be immediately excluded and the personal data will be deleted immediately.
+(4) This website uses Google Analytics with the extension "_anonymizeIp()".
+This means that IP addresses are truncated before being processed, thereby ruling out any possibility of personal references.
+Insofar as the data collected about you is personal, it will be immediately excluded and the personal data will be deleted immediately.

-(7) This website also uses Google Analytics for cross-device analysis of visitor traffic, which is carried out via a user ID.
-You can deactivate cross-device analysis of your usage in your customer account under "My Data," "Personal Data."
+(7) This website also uses Google Analytics for cross-device analysis of visitor flows, which is carried out using a user ID.
+You can deactivate cross-device analysis of your usage in your customer account under "My data", "Personal data".

 Google Tag Manager

 This website uses Google Tag Manager.
-Tag Manager does not collect any personal data.
-The tool triggers other tags, which may also collect data.
+The Tag Manager does not collect any personal data.
+The tool triggers other tags, which in turn may collect data.
 Google Tag Manager does not access this data.
-If deactivation has been performed at the domain or cookie level, this deactivation will remain in effect for all tracking tags implemented with Google Tag Manager.
-Google's privacy policy for this tool can be found here:https://marketingplatform.google.com/intl/de/about/analytics/tag-manager/use-policy/.
+If deactivation has been carried out at domain or cookie level, this remains in place for all tracking tags implemented with Google Tag Manager.
+Google's privacy policy for this tool can be found here: https://marketingplatform.google.com/intl/de/about/analytics/tag-manager/use-policy/.

 Use of Matomo (formerly Piwik) valid for www.compact-line.de and www.vario-line.com

 (2) Cookies are stored on your computer for this evaluation.
-The information collected in this way is stored exclusively by the controller on its server in [Germany].
-You can configure the evaluation by deleting existing cookies and preventing cookies from being saved.
-If you prevent cookies from being saved, please note that you may not be able to use this website to its full extent.
-You can prevent cookies from being saved by adjusting your browser settings.
-You can prevent the use of Matomo by unchecking the box below and thus activating the opt-out plug-in: [Matomo iFrame].
+The controller stores the information collected in this way exclusively on its server in [Germany].
+You can stop the analysis by deleting existing cookies and preventing cookies from being stored.
+If you prevent cookies from being stored, please note that you may not be able to use this website to its full extent.
+You can prevent cookies from being stored by adjusting the settings in your browser.
+You can prevent Matomo from being used by unchecking the following box to activate the opt-out plug-in: [Matomo iFrame].

-(3) This website uses Matomo with the "AnonymizeIP" extension.
-This means that IP addresses are truncated and processed, thus preventing any direct personal identification.
-The IP address transmitted by your browser via Matomo will not be merged with other data we collect.
+(3) This website uses Matomo with the extension "AnonymizeIP".
+This means that IP addresses are truncated before being processed, thereby ruling out any direct personal references.
+The IP address transmitted by your browser via Matomo will not be merged with other data collected by us.

-(4) The Matomo program is an open source project.
-Information about data protection from the third-party provider can be found atmatomo.org/privacy-policy/.
+(4) The Matomo program is an open-source project.
+The third party provider’s information on data protection can be found at matomo.org/privacy-policy/.

 (1) We currently use the following social media plug-ins: Facebook, Google+, Twitter, Xing, LinkedIn, WeChat, YouTube.
-We use the so-called two-click solution.
-This means that when you visit our site, no personal data is initially passed on to the plug-in providers.
-You can recognize the plug-in provider by the marking on the box above its initial letter or the logo.
-We give you the option of communicating directly with the plug-in provider via the button.
-Only if you click on the marked field and thereby activate it will the plug-in provider receive the information that you have accessed the corresponding website of our online offering.
-In addition, the data specified in Section 3 of this declaration will be transmitted.
-In the case of Facebook and Xing, according to the respective providers in Germany, the IP address is anonymized immediately after collection.
-By activating the plug-in, your personal data is therefore transmitted to the respective plug-in provider and stored there (in the case of US providers, in the USA).
-Since the plug-in provider collects data primarily via cookies, we recommend that you delete all cookies via your browser's security settings before clicking on the grayed-out box.
+We use the so-called two-click solution for this purpose.
+This means that when you visit our site, no personal data is initially passed on to the providers of the plug-ins.
+You can recognise the provider of the plug-in by the marking on the box above its initial letter or logo.
+We offer you the opportunity to communicate directly with the provider of the plug-in via the button.
+Only when you click on the marked field and thereby activate it will the plug-in provider receive the information that you have accessed the corresponding website of our online offer.
+In addition, the data specified in § 3 of this policy will be transmitted.
+In the case of Facebook and Xing, according to information provided by the respective providers in Germany, the IP address is anonymised immediately after collection.
+By activating the plug-in, your personal data is transmitted to the respective plug-in provider and stored there (in the case of US providers, in the USA).
+Since the plug-in provider collects data primarily via cookies, we recommend that you delete all cookies via your browser's security settings before clicking on the greyed-out box.

-(2) We have no influence on the data collected and data processing procedures, nor are we aware of the full scope of data collection, the purposes of processing, or the retention periods.
+(2) We have no influence on the data collected and data processing operations, nor are we aware of the full scope of data collection, the purposes of processing, or the storage periods.
 We also have no information regarding the deletion of the collected data by the plug-in provider.

-(4) The data transfer occurs regardless of whether you have an account with the plug-in provider and are logged in there.
-If you are logged in with the plug-in provider, the data we collect will be directly assigned to your existing account with the plug-in provider.
-If you click the activated button and, for example, link the page, the plug-in provider also saves this information in your user account and publicly shares it with your contacts.
-We recommend that you log out regularly after using a social network, especially before activating the button, as this allows you to avoid being assigned to your profile with the plug-in provider.
+(4) Data is transferred regardless of whether you have an account with the plug-in provider and are logged in there.
+If you are logged in to the plug-in provider, the data collected by us will be directly assigned to your existing account with the plug-in provider.
+When you press the activated button and link to the page, for example, the plug-in provider also stores this information in your user account and shares it publicly with your contacts.
+We recommend that you log out regularly after using a social network, especially before activating the button, as this will prevent your profile from being linked to the plug-in provider.

-(5) Further information on the purpose and scope of data collection and processing by the plug-in provider can be found in the privacy policies of these providers provided below.
-There you will also find further information on your rights in this regard and setting options for protecting your privacy.
+(5) Further information on the purpose and scope of data collection and its processing by the plug-in provider can be found in the privacy policies of these providers, which are listed below.
+There you will also find further information about your rights in this regard and settings options for protecting your privacy.

-(6) Addresses of the respective plug-in providers and URL with their data protection information:
+(6) Addresses of the respective plug-in providers and URLs with their privacy policies:

 b.
-Google Inc., 1600 Amphitheater Parkway, Mountainview, California 94043, USA;www.google.com/policies/privacy/partners/Google has submitted to the EU-US Privacy Shield,www.privacyshield.gov/EU-US-Framework.
+Google Inc., 1600 Amphitheatre Parkway, Mountain View, California 94043, USA; www.google.com/policies/privacy/partners/.
+Google has submitted to the EU-US Privacy Shield, www.privacyshield.gov/EU-US-Framework.

 Processor

-We use external service providers (contract processors), for example, for shipping goods, newsletters, or payment processing.
-A separate data processing agreement has been concluded with this service provider to ensure the protection of your personal data.
+We use external service providers (processors), e.g. for shipping goods, sending newsletters or processing payments.
+A separate commissioned data processing agreement has been concluded with the service provider to ensure the protection of your personal data.

 myUplink

-The products from KKT chillers are equipped as standard with a wireless modem including a SIM card, in order to transmit machine data (parameters, setpoints, actual values, operating hours, etc.) to the myUplink Cloud and to provide KKT chillers Service with the option of offering enhanced support via remote access (remote maintenance) to the machine.
+KKT chillers’ products are equipped with a wireless modem including a SIM card as standard in order to transfer machine data (parameters, setpoints, actual values, running times, etc.) to the myUplink cloud and to enable the KKT chillers service department to offer improved support via remote access (remote maintenance) to the machine.

-The products from KKT chillers communicate with the cloud by default.
-If you do not wish any data – in particular location data – to be transmitted, it is possible to deactivate this function by removing the wireless modem cable or the SIM card.
-Our customers have been duly informed about the privacy policy published online, the product documentation and the purchase contract.
+KKT chillers’ products communicate with the cloud by default.
+If you do not wish to transmit any data, especially location data, you can deactivate this function by removing the cable from the wireless modem or the SIM card.
+Our customers were duly informed about the privacy policy published online, the product documentation and the purchase agreement.